Animal science: Graduate studies

 In a Master of Science (MS) degree option, students take required courses in areas that support their main interest.
 These courses are above courses normally required for a Bachelor of Science degree in the Animal Science major.
 For example, in a Ph.D. degree program students take courses related to their major that are more in-depth than those for the Master of Science degree, with an emphasis on research or teaching.

 Graduate studies in animal sciences are considered preparation for upper-level positions in production, management, education, research, or agri-services.
 Professional study in veterinary medicine, law, and business administration are among the most commonly chosen programs by graduates.
 Other areas of study include growth biology, physiology, nutrition, and production systems.

 Careers in Animal Science

 There are a variety of careers available to someone with an animal science degree.
 Including, but not limited to, Academic researcher, Animal nutritionist, Animal physiotherapist technician, Nature conservation officer, Zookeeper, and Zoologist.

 Areas of study

 Animal Behavior

 Animal behavior is the study of how animals interact with their environment, interact with each other socially, and how they may achieve understanding of their environment.
-Animal behavior is examined with the framework of its development, mechanism, adaptive value, and evolution.
+Animal behavior is examined within the framework of its development, mechanism, adaptive value, and evolution.